Just an awesome beach in Kefallonia, Greece.

 • CV image

 Hey.
 How are you doing?
 I'm Nikolas.
 I come from Papagou, a small suburb outside of Athens, Greece.
 Nice of you to stop by.
 I like mathematics, especially the kind that can be applied to computer science.
 I am a CNRS postdoctoral researcher at IRIF, Université Paris Cité, hosted by Geoffroy Couteau.
-I'm fascinated by all science but my main research interests lie in the areas of cryptography, combinatorics, privacy preserving techniques in machine learning, and the theory of computation in general.
+I'm fascinated by all science but my main research interests lie generally in the areas of cryptography and the theory of computation.
+Usually I like to think about problems in multiparty computation, foundations of cryptography, and privacy preserving techniques in machine learning.

 I spent three wonderful PhD years with the Crypto Group at Aarhus University where I was lucky to be advised by Peter Scholl and Claudio Orlandi.
 In my PhD thesis I studied ways to make multiparty computation better and more efficient.